MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcvisualmanager-class.md

  A [COLORREF](http://msdn.microsoft.com/library/windows/desktop/dd183449) parameter that indicates the initial color for the progress bar.
 The value is either the start of a color gradient or the complete color of the progress bar.

  [in] *clrProgressBarDest*
- A `COLORREF` parameter that indicates the end of a color gradient for the progress bar.
+ A COLORREF parameter that indicates the end of a color gradient for the progress bar.
 If *clrProgressBarDest* is -1, the framework does not draw the progress bar as a color gradient.
 Instead, it fills the whole progress bar with the color specified by *clrBar*.

  [in] *clrProgressText*
- A `COLORREF` parameter that indicates the text color for the textual representation of the current progress.
-This parameter is ignored if *bProgressText* is set to `FALSE`.
+ A COLORREF parameter that indicates the text color for the textual representation of the current progress.
+This parameter is ignored if *bProgressText* is set to FALSE.

  [in] *bProgressText*
  A Boolean parameter that indicates whether to display the textual representation of the current progress.